-Place in Education Symposium for B.C.
-Educators Barkerville Historic Town Sep.
-27-29, 2018
+Place in Education • Symposium for B.C.
+Educators

-This symposium will explore the challenges of bringing place-based curriculum, experiential and place-conscious learning, and geographic literacy into the classroom, and bringing the classroom out into the physical and cultural landscape.
-These themes, alongside and connected to the inclusion of Indigenous perspectives, are important components of the redesigned K-12 curriculum in British Columbia.
+This symposium will explore the challenges of bringing place-responsive curriculum, experiential learning, and geographic literacy into the classroom, and bringing the classroom out into the physical and cultural landscape.
+These themes, alongside and connected to the inclusion of Indigenous perspectives, are important companion pieces to the redesigned K-12 curriculum in British Columbia.

-Our intended audience includes Social Studies educators, teachers who love field trips, and others who want to bring an aspect of Place into their Music, Fine Arts, Humanities, Environmental Studies and Outdoor Ed, English/Language Arts, Applied Skills, or Intermediate teaching practice.
+Our intended audience includes anyone who involves students in place-responsive learning, including teachers of Social Studies, Music, Fine Arts, Humanities, Environmental Studies and Outdoor Ed, English/Language Arts, Applied Skills, or Intermediate/Middle Years.

-The fee for the symposium is $140 which covers the costs of our event including meals -- see REGISTER for details.
-Participants must pay for their own transportation and accommodation -- see the ACCESS & LODGING page for options; rooms at the 2 hotels in nearby town of Wells have been reserved for use by symposium participants, as well as a limited number of rooms at the B&Bs in Barkerville.
+The fee for the symposium is $150 which covers the costs of our event including meals -- see REGISTER for details.
+Participants must pay for their own transportation and accommodation -- see the ACCESS & LODGING page for options.

 BCTF Teachers: check with your local PD Chair about accessing funding.
+PGDTA members may apply for funds to cover all expenses.
 Due to the scale and atmosphere of this event, we are capping registration at 60.
 REGISTER opens soon and will close Sep 14 or when we have reached our cap.
 The REGISTER site will ask for your area of interest: Social Studies/Hist/Geog, English/Language Arts, Music/Fine Arts, and Environmental/Outdoor Ed.